ayushKataria/UMAP/README.md

 `python run.py -f file_name.json -e embedding_model`

 ## Sample Chart
-This chart was generated using all-MiniLM-L6-v2 on a set of medium titles.
+This chart was generated using all-MiniLM-L6-v2 on a set of Medium Blog titles.